 Think how much water and money could be saved if everyone in your house, street and community did this, every day?
 That’s a lot of water saved for tomorrow, and a lot of extra money to enjoy on other things.

 To protect water in our region, we want to make it simple for you to save water in your home.
 Many of you already have a meter that means you only pay for the water you use, but we’re determined to go even further to give you better tools to save water.
-By 2035, all homes will have an upgraded meter which allows you to see the water you’re using each day, giving you more control of what you save, plus it’ll also help you spot if you have a leak at home.
-You can find out more about our meter upgrade programme here.
+By 2035, we’ll upgrade all our meters to smart meters which allows you to see the water you’re using each day, giving you more control of what you save, plus it’ll also help you spot if you have a leak at home.
+You can find out more about our smart meter upgrade programme here.

 In recent times, the average household water consumption has risen by 15%, so there’s never been a more important time to love every drop.
 We can’t make it rain more, but we can all do everything possible to save water for ourselves, our neighbours and our local environment.